 Norway Has Gifted a Christmas Tree to London for Trafalgar Square Every Year Since 1947

-The tradition started as a way for Norway to thank the UK for its alliance during World War II.
+The tradition started as a way for Norway to thank the UK for its assistance during World War II.
 The tree is specially picked and shipped over to London where it sits proudly in the middle of Trafalgar Square during the Christmas period.

 The Heart of the City is only 1 Square Mile

-You know how they refer to The City – the original heart of London as the Square Mile?
+You know how they refer to The City – the original heart of London – as the Square Mile?

 Well, they’re really not joking.
-Although London is home to a population of over 8 million people and 3,236 square miles, the City – the original heart of London is contained to an area of one square mile.
+Although London is home to a population of over 8 million people and 3,236 square miles, the actual City of London is contained to an area of one square mile, making it the smallest city in England.

 The Lord Mayor is Inducted into Power in Almost Total Silence